infinyon/fluvio/README.md

 These records will appear in the consumer window as they're sent!

-See the [Producer] and [Consumer] documentation for more details on sending and receiving records with Fluvio!
+See the [Producer] and [Consumer] documentation for more details on sending and receiving records with Fluvio.

 [Producer]: https://www.fluvio.io/cli/commands/produce/
 [Consumer]: https://www.fluvio.io/cli/commands/consume/